Summit Nature Center

 Located at the top of Dreamcatcher Chair Lift on Fred's Mountain, Grand Targhee offers a Summit Nature Center open this summer for learning about the local ‘Ghee-cology’* and meeting the Resort Naturalists.
 Learn about the ecology of our unique alpine environment and the local wildlife, enjoy a Free Nature Tour, or take a self-guided tour on our Teewinot Nature Trail.

 Guests of all ages and abilities are welcome.
 This summer marks the 15th year we have offered Naturalist services to our guests in partnership with the Caribou-Targhee National Forest.

 Check with the Activity Center for program details.

 Join us at the Summit Nature Center for our Nature at Noon naturalist-led discussion and short hike on the summit.
 Learn how oceans, volcanoes, and glaciers sculpted the surrounding landscape, and how the creatures and flora adapt to living in the alpine environment.
-This short 30-45 minute tour is an easy to moderate journey exploring the wildflowers, wildlife, and geology of the Tetons along our summit trail.
+This 45 minutes to one hour tour is an easy to moderate journey exploring the wildflowers, wildlife, and geology of the Tetons along our summit trail.

 - When: Daily at 12:00pm

 - Cost: FREE (does not include a lift ticket)